-Customer Programmable Features - Uconnect® 8.4 Settings
+Customer Programmable Features - Uconnect® 5.0/8.4 Settings

-Press the Apps soft-key, then press the Settings soft-key to display the menu setting screen.
-In this mode the Uconnect® system allows you to access programmable features that may be equipped such as Display, Clock, Safety/Assistance, Lights, Doors & Locks, Auto-On Comfort & Remote Start, Engine Off Operation, Compass Settings, Audio, Phone/Bluetooth and SiriusXM Setup.
+Uconnect® 5.0 - Press the SETTINGS hard-key to display the menu setting screen.
+Uconnect® 8.4 - Touch the "Apps" soft-key, then touch the "Settings" soft-key to display the menu setting screen.
+In this mode the Uconnect® system allows you to access programmable features that may be equipped such as Display, Clock, Safety/Assistance, Lights, Doors & Locks, Auto-On Comfort & Remote Start, Engine Off Operation, Compass Settings, Audio, Phone/Bluetooth® and SiriusXM Setup.

-NOTE: Only one touchscreen area may be selected at a time.
+NOTE: Only one touchscreen area may be selected at a time

-When making a selection, press the soft-key to enter the desired mode.
-Once in the desired mode press and release the preferred setting until a check-mark appears next to the setting, showing that setting has been selected.
-Once the setting is complete either press the Back Arrow soft-key or the Back hard-key to return to the previous menu or press the X soft-key to close out of the settings screen.
-Pressing the Up or Down Arrow soft-keys on the right side of the screen will allow you to toggle up or down through the available settings.
+When making a selection, touch the soft-key to enter the desired mode.
+Once in the desired mode, touch and release the preferred setting until a check-mark appears next to the setting, showing that setting has been selected.
+Once the setting is complete, either touch the back arrow soft-key or the Back hard-key to return to the previous menu or touch the "X" soft-key to close out of the settings screen.
+Touching the Up or Down Arrow soft-keys on the right side of the screen will allow you to toggle up or down through the available settings.